icewolfz/jiMUD/docs/codeeditor.designer.md

     - `KeyID` a unique key id to turn an object into a key to unlock doors/chest, if object type is chest this is used to assign a key to chest
     - `Mass` the mass of the object, only objects that are weapons or armors have default mass
     - `Material` what the object is made from, must be a valid material or alloy, may select from list of supported materials
+  - `Bonuses` get bonuses granted by object or used for crafting, not all objects allow bonuses
+    - `Type` the type of bonus
+      - `Property` a generic bonus
+      - `Stat` a stat bonus
+      - `Skill` a skill bonus
+      - `Resistance` a resistance to a type of damage
+    - `Adjust` what to adjust, can be any value, predefined list are provided for quick selection based on type
+    - `Amount` the amount to adjust can be any number or string value
+      - `small` only supported with skills, stats, or resistance types
+      - `respectable` only supported with skills, stats, or resistance types
+      - `large` only supported with skills, stats, or resistance types
   - `Type properties` these pages contain properties and settings that only apply based on the selected object type
     - `Armor`
       - `Type` the type of armor, select from the supported list